MuvikLabs/Pixku/README.md

 ![Pixku](pixku.png)

-An 8 color environment for pixel art generation, built on top of Runt.
+An 8 color environment for pixel art generation, built on top of Lua.

 ## Compilation